devops-with-edd/traefik/README.md

-# 56K.Cloud Traefik Training Course Resources
+# Traefik Training Course Resources

 <img src="./img/Traefik_training.png" alt="Traefik Logo" height="350">

-Welcome to [56K.Cloud](https://www.56k.cloud) Traefik Training & Labs.
+Welcome to the Traefik Training & Labs.
 This repo contains [Traefik](https://containo.us/traefik/) course resources for the [Traefik Training](https://www.thebyte.io/traefik-training) course authored both by the respective companies or organizations, and by members of the community.
 We welcome contributions and want to grow the repo.

 ## Traefik Training Course